botwiki/botwiki.org/content/bots/twitterbots/YesYoureRacist.md

 */

 [![](/content/bots/twitterbots/images/YesYoureRacist.png)](https://twitter.com/YesYoureRacist)

-A Twitter bot that retweets tweets containing _"I'm not a racist"_.
+[@YesYoureRacist](https://twitter.com/YesYoureRacist) is a Twitter bot that retweets tweets containing _"I'm not a racist"_.
 It turns out that many of these are actually quite racist.